onefastsnail/tail-time/README.md

 # T~~ai~~l time

-A wee project to help generate bedtime stories using OpenAI and then send those stories to an email.
+A fun wee project to help create bedtime stories (tales) using [OpenAI](https://openai.com/) and send those stories onwards to one's reading device.

-A very much WIP project, with plenty of ideas to bring these stories alive.
-The current goal was not to make a service out of this, but rather make something useful to my needs.
-I may make this into a usable service, however, this project can easily be forked and modified to fit your own needs.
+A very much WIP project.

+The current goal was not to make a public service out of this, but rather make something useful to my needs.
+I plan to make this into a usable service by publishing the generated stories for all to see, however until that time, this project can easily be forked and modified to fit your own needs.

 ## Background

 I love reading to my kids.
 I love technology.
-I had a small window of opportunity on evening and an idea to mix these two together by using OpenAI to help generate stories for my kids.
+I had a small window of opportunity one evening and an idea to mix these two together.

-These stories would then be sent to my Kindle for a nice reading experience.

-## Infra
+## Architecture

-This solution is the definition of overkill, and could be done in far simpler ways, even in a single small script, but where would the fun be in that!
+This solution is the definition of :100: overkill, and could be done in far simpler ways, even in a single small script, but what would be the fun be in that!

 ![infra.svg](docs%2Finfra.png)

 ## Development

+Coming soon.

 ## Up next...

+Many things but here is a few:

+- Feed to the story back into OpenAI for validation and improvements
-- Build a story consisting of chapters
+- Build a large story consisting of chapters covering various topics
-- Infra to allow Alexa to invoke with the topic as input
+- Architecture to allow the pipeline to be invoked by Alexa custom skill